nopelt/FS25_D3D12_Error_Fix/README.md

 **P.S.:**
 You could try following all the steps in the second fix without using `Downgrader.bat.` It might work, but other things could break.
 The D3D12 update primarily affects shader files and the .exe file.
-If you just upload the old files, the new ones won’t be deleted, and you might retain some of the newer content.
+If you just copy the old files, the new ones won’t be deleted, and you might retain some of the newer content.
 Alternatively, you could try using only the `.exe` files from the `OLD` folder and the `libxess.dll.` This way, you might be updated but still running on the older D3D version.
 If it doesn’t work, try copying `dataS.gar` and `dataS2.gar` as well, since they might be related to the D3D12 update.
 The downsides(by using second fix):
 - Game bugs will not be fixed since you won’t be able to update it without breaking it again. (maybe in the future they make an version for older gpus)